lhofbauer/fratoo/docs/running.rst

 The first and only optimization of the first run consists of two explicitly listed entities, i.e., ``["area_1","area_2"]`` (an aggregated area consisting of ``"area_1"``  and ``"area_2"``) and ``"area_3"``.
 The second run's two optimizations consist of a single entity, ``"area_1"``,  and two entities, ``"area_2"`` and ``"area_4"``, respectively.

 While creating the ``entities`` list for model runs, it is also important to consider the autoinclude functionality.
 If ``autoinclude`` is set to *True* (by default, it is), the runs will automatically also include (recursively) parent and child entities of the explicitly listed ones in ``entities``.
 All child entities on the same scale and with the same explicit parent (i.e., that are included based on the same explicitly listed entity) will be aggregated to a single entity.
-Parent entities will be disaggregated/only included partially (currently based on the fraction of its child entities part of the optimization) if not all of its child entities are part of the model run.
+Parent entities will be disaggregated/only included partially (with the weights attribute definining which parameter is used to calculate the fraction that is included based on which child regions are included) if not all of its child entities are part of the model run.
 If child entities are to be aggregated, respective parameters will be aggregated based on the rule (e.g., average or sum) given in the input data file ``ft_param_agg.csv``.
 If parent entities are to be disaggregated, respective parameters will be calculated based on the rule (e.g., equal or fraction) given in the input data file ``ft_param_disagg.csv``.
 The examples below illustrate this autoinclude functionality.

 --------
 Examples
 --------

-Following examples are to illustrate the use of the ``perform_runs()`` function (for complete example models and code refer to the :doc:`tutorial section <tutorial>`).
+Following examples are to illustrate the use of the ``perform_runs()`` function.
 The figure below shows the entities in the multi-scale geography of the example model.

+.. (for complete example models and code refer to the :doc:`tutorial section <tutorial>`)

 .. figure:: figures/multi-scale_structure_v2.*
    :alt: Exemplary multi-scale geography.